dghpebsunit-ux/USCDC_EBSToolkit/README.md

    git clone https://github.com/dghpebsunit-ux/USCDC_EBSToolkit.git
    cd USCDC_EBSToolkit
    ```
-2. **Assess current capacity.** Use the EWAR/EBS assessment tools in `/templates-and-supplemental/` to identify existing surveillance strengths and gaps before adding new components.
+2. **Assess current capacity.** Use the EWAR/EBS assessment tools in `/Supplemental Docs/` to identify existing surveillance strengths and gaps before adding new components.
 3. **Form a multisectoral technical working group.** Include human health, animal health, environment, and other relevant sectors to define priority events and a shared signal list.
 4. **Choose a starting modality.** If resources are constrained, prioritize strengthening a hotline before scaling up CHW-dependent CEBS.
-5. **Draft or adapt SOPs.** Start from the EBS SOP template and signal registers in `/02-steps-and-process/`.
+5. **Draft or adapt SOPs.** Start from the EBS SOP template and signal registers in `/M2 - EBS Overview/`.
 6. **Set up an event log/EMS.** Ensure it links reporting sites to the team responsible for verification, risk assessment, and response.
 7. **Train and supervise.** Use the ToT materials and supportive supervision checklist to build and sustain workforce capacity.
 8. **Monitor and evaluate continuously.** Integrate M&E indicators from day one rather than retrofitting them later.